Ski Chalets in Austria: A Resort-by-Resort Guide to the Best Rentals

 When is the best time to book a ski chalet in Austria?

-The Austrian ski season typically runs from early December to mid-April, with peak weeks around Christmas, New Year, and February half-term commanding the highest rates.
+The Austrian ski season typically runs from early December to mid-April.
+For the 2026/27 season, peak weeks around Christmas, New Year, and February half-term will command the highest rates.
 For the best selection, book 6–9 months ahead for peak weeks or 3–4 months ahead for January and March dates.
 Late season (March–April) often offers the strongest combination of snow conditions, longer days, and availability.

 Which Austrian resort is best for families?